-Tanzanite boasts beautiful and sophisticated folklore.
-However, its actual discovery remains something of a mystery.
-Although there are numerous versions, it is still up for debate as to who really found Tanzanite first.
+Tanzanite boasts rich folklore.
+However, its discovery still remains something of a mystery.
+Although there are numerous discovery tales, it is still debatable as to who really found Tanzanite first.
 Join us on a journey of revelation as we celebrate this beautiful blue gemstone.

-Mr. Ndugu Jumanne Ngoma claims that he found tanzanite first, in early January 1967.
-While strolling at the foot of the Merelani Hills near the city of Arusha, he saw blue crystals scattered on the ground.
-At first glimpse, they appeared to be sapphires, but it was later discovered that the stones were a never-seen-before variation of zoisite.
-They were beautiful, transparent and within a few hours, he collected many, selecting the most beautiful ones for further investigation.
-The Tanzanian government endorses his discovery, recognizing it at several points during his life.
+Mr. Ndugu Jumanne Ngoma is the first to claim discovery of Tanzanite, going back to early 1967.
+While traveling near the city of Arusha, he sees blue crystals scattered on the ground.
+At first, they appear to be sapphires, but later he finds that the stones were a new type of zoisite.
+They were beautiful, transparent, and within hours, he collects many.
+The most beautiful are sent for further investigation.
+The Tanzanian government recognizes Ngoma, a Maasai herdsman, as the real finder of this blue-purple gem.

-Ready to learn the full story?
-Read more about tanzanite in our Education Center.
+Ready to learn more?
+Learn about Tanzanite in our Education Center.